-The on-board reference is off at power-up by default.
-This allows the use of an external reference if the application requires it.
-The The AD5666-1has a 1.25V 10ppm/°C max reference giving a fullscale output of 2.5V and the AD5666-2 have a 2.5V 10ppm/°C max reference giving a fullscale output of 5V.
-The on-board reference can be turned on/off by a user programmable REF Setup register by setting the bit DB0 high or low, see Table 3.
-Command 1000 is reserved for this Internal REF Setup command, see Table 1.
-Table 4 shows how the state of the bits in the Input Shift Register corresponds to the mode of operation of the device.
+The on-board reference is turned off at power-up by default, allowing the use of an external reference.
+The AD5666 has an on-chip reference with an internal gain of two.
+The AD5666-1 has a 1.25V 10ppm/°C max reference and the AD5666-2 has a 2.5V 10ppm/°C max reference.
+The on-board reference can be turned on/off through a software executable REF Setup function, Command 1000 is reserved for this REF Setup function, see Table 3.
+The reference mode is software-programmable by setting a bit (DB0) in the REF

+Setup register.
+Table 4 shows how the state of the bits corresponds to the mode of operation of the device.